Collisio-Adolebitque/Productivity/README.md

 * You are not exceptional*.
 A dilligent worker harvesting the benefits of an improved skill-set based on the fruits of their labour can appear exceptional to those less well versed in the protagonists particular field, just as "Any sufficiently advanced technology is indistinguishable from magic." ([Arthur C. Clarkes 3rd law](https://en.wikipedia.org/wiki/Clarke%27s_three_laws)).
 * When faced with a less experienced or (seemingly) less competent individual, it is a grave error to fall victim to the [Dunning-Kruger effect](https://rationalwiki.org/wiki/Dunning-Kruger_effect).
 There are lots of areas in which you are not knowledgeable, you were also once bereft of the knowledge you have now and you may well not know nearly as much about your chosen field as you think you do.

+\* Provided you are not a savant or significantly impaired in some fashion, however, these instances are the drastic exception to the norm.

 ## Time

 #### Truths